HubertJan/tkinter-chess/README.md

-# TkinterChess - A chess game written in Python with Tkinter
+# aChess - A chess game written in Python with Tkinter

-TkinterChess is a simple chess game, fully written in Tkinter.
+aChess is a simple chess game, fully written in Tkinter.

 ## License